fl0roth/pyqgis-raster-dataframe/README.md

 A script, which makes use of the yeoda-light-qgis functionality should be put to the same folder as the load_from_dataframe.py script and is expected to be called within the Python Console of QGIS.

+## Note
+This package was create using cookiecutter and the following skeleton: https://github.com/TUW-GEO/cookiecutter-tuw-package